VillagerUnknown/GraveyardsAndGhosts/README.md

 * Custom structures.
 * Custom blocks using vanilla ingredients for players to design their own graveyards.
 * Groundskeeper villager trading Tombstones, Pedestals, Statues, Coffins, and Resurrection Statues.
+* Players can join the world as Ghosts.
+This can be changed in the settings.
+(Players used to start as ghosts in v1.0.0)
+* Ghosts can respawn at their last death location or any Resurrection Statue (Graveyard).
+* Graveyards generate in the Overworld and End dimensions.
+* Beds no longer act as spawn points but still pass the night.
+* Respawn anchors still work in the Nether.

 **"Ghost" Status Effect**